albertsanchezf/AdaptRide/ReadMe.md

 -*WINDOWSPLIT*: This defines in how many parts the window is splitted and therefore, the value of the overlapped window which is *WINDOWFRAME/WINDOWSPLIT*.
 For instance, WINDOWFRAME = 6000 and WINDOWSPLIT = 3 -> 1st window: 0-6 sec | 2nd window: 2-8 sec | ...

-Considerations: The ride file must have at least one line in the incidents description header in order to indicate fields 'Bike' and 'pLoc'
+**Considerations**: The ride file must have at least one line in the incidents description header in order to indicate fields 'Bike' and 'pLoc'